cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 Run the Entity Resolver
 -----------------------

 Once all of the Entity Mapping files are generated, it will be trained and used as part of the NLP pipeline.
-Using :meth:`nlp.build()` will fit the resolver and :meth:`nlp.process()` will include the resolved entities in the result.
+Using :meth:`NaturalLanguageProcessor.build()` will fit the resolver and :meth:`NaturalLanguageProcessor.process()` will include the resolved entities in the result.
 To try out the resolver as a stand alone component, you can train it as shown below.

 .. code-block:: python